1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 I fry delicious homemade French Fries by slicing potatoes into long lengths and frying them in a skillet of very hot vegetable oil.
 I found that the hotter the oil the better they are.
 I turn them with a spatula as they brown so they get browned evenly all over.
 Then I drain them on white paper towels and salt them while hot.

-Shop at stores like Dollar General, Family Dollar, any type dollar stores, Walmart, KMart, Ingles, or BiLo to find many of the above products on sale.
-Make notes where you can find the best bargains so you don't have to drive a lot since gas is so expensive.
+Shop at stores like Dollar General, Family Dollar, any type dollar stores, Aldi, Walmart, K-Mart, Kroger, Ingles, or BiLo to find many of the above products on sale.
+Make notes where you can find the best bargains so you don't have to drive a lot since gas is expensive.
 You might be pleasantly surprised at just how many foods are available now at dollar stores.
 For every dollar you save on a product, you can add something else to your food budget.
+Buy generic store brands as many are just as good as the higher-priced brands.

-If you can afford to spend more money, add some bean and cheese burritos (you can get two frozen for a dollar), peach flavored applesauce as well as some milk and cereals and oatmeal for additional breakfasts or snacks and some yogurt and fresh fruit, like apples or bananas for snacks and some pouches of boneless, skinless salmon for fish three to seven times during the week for additional nutrients.
+If you can afford to spend more money, add some bean and cheese burritos (you can get two frozen for a dollar or less,) peach flavored applesauce as well as some whole milk and whole grain cereals and oatmeal for additional breakfasts or snacks and some yogurt and fresh fruit, like apples or bananas for snacks and some pouches of boneless, skinless salmon or canned tuna for fish three to seven times during the week for additional nutrients.

 For lunch, eat a Grape or Strawberry Peanut Butter Swirl sandwich with a pack of crumbled Ramen Noodles cooked in water (undrained) with the flavor packet added and 1/2 can Clover Valley Mixed Vegetables, (this Dollar General Store brand even contains potatoes,) added for vegetable soup.
 For a toasted cheese sandwich, just toast two slices loaf bread and while hot, add a slice of cheese and press the two slices together.
 In a pinch, you can add ketchup or tomato sauce to a cup of hot water to make tomato soup.
 (Save those condiment packets you can get free at fast food restaurants, as well as napkins and straws.)

-Individual diced fruit cups such as peaches or tropical fruit actually taste better than fresh fruits.
+Individual diced fruit cups such as peaches, pineapple, pears, or tropical fruit actually taste better than fresh fruits.

-Walmart carries Pop Weaver 24 packs Microwave Butter Popcorn for $5.00.
 If your food budget will allow this, popcorn makes a great snack while watching tv or a movie at home.
-This gourmet popcorn is better than the most expensive popcorn.
-Dollar General also sells a large bag of pretzels for a dollar, and bean and cheese burritos which make good snacks or a quick lunch.
+Netflix online will give you unlimited viewing of instant movies for $7.99 a month if you can't afford cable tv.
+Popcorn is better as a snack because it is a whole grain.
+Dollar General sells a large bag of pretzels for a dollar, and Kroger sells bean and cheese burritos which make good snacks or a quick lunch.
+A bag of round Tostitos and a big jar of Salsa make a very satisfying snack for those times when you crave something but don't know what it is you are craving.

-If your personal budget doesn't allow for cable tv, use your internet service to access individual tv channels websites online and search for tv episodes that are shown online for free. www.Hulu.com also allows people to watch some tv episodes online for free.
+If your personal budget doesn't allow for cable tv, use your internet service to access individual tv channels' websites online and search for tv episodes that are shown online for free.
+TVLand.com offers a lot of free full episodes to watch for free online, and www.Hulu.com also allows people to watch some tv episodes online for free.

 Kool-Aid packs that are doubled in strength make a close second to flavored soft drinks.